Last updated on: May 14, 2020

 Step 6: Edit Your Page Colors and Fonts

-Customizing the fonts, elements, and colors in SeedProd is pretty simple too.
+Customizing the fonts, elements, and colors of your custom coming soon page is pretty simple too.
 Click the Element Colors tab to change the colors for your buttons, countdown timer, and progress bar.

 Alongside this, you select either a flat button design or a more rounded gradient design, as well as changing the color for form input backgrounds.

 Under the Typography tab, you can choose from hundreds of Google fonts for your coming soon page.
 And the color picker lets you select custom colors for paragraph and headline text.

 For even more font options, enter your Typekit ID into the field provided and you can load additional fonts from there.

 Step 7: Connect Your Email Marketing Service

 All successful coming soon pages need some way for visitors to learn when your site launches.
 Connecting your email marketing service and letting visitors enter their email address for notifications is an effective way to achieve this.

 To add a signup form in SeedProd, click the Email Form Settings tab and toggle on Enable Form.

 From here you can also choose which form fields to display and control the form width.